shagadellic/SolarData/README.md

 ----------------------------------------------------------------------------------------------------------

 If you have the cash, just buy more panels and a bigger battery - dont worry about active management ;)

+If you are a real programmer and can do this better / less lines of code / whatever.. please share!

 Twitter: @psanders_aus